Serge Gainsbourg: 1957–1963: Early work as a pianist and chanson singer

-Gainsbourg was disillusioned as a painter, as he lacked talent.
-He was able to earn a living working odd jobs and as a piano player in bars, usually as a stand-in for his father.
+Gainsbourg was disillusioned with his school painting gig and instead moved on to working odd jobs playing the piano in bars, usually as a stand-in for his father.
 He soon became the venue pianist at the drag cabaret club Madame Arthur.
-Whilst filling in a form to join the songwriting society SACEM, Gainsbourg decided to change his first name to Serge, feeling that this was representative of his Jewish background and because, as his future partner Jane Birkin relates: "Lucien reminded him of a hairdresser's assistant".
-He chose Gainsbourg as his last name, in homage to the English painter Thomas Gainsborough, whom he admired.
-Gainsbourg had a revelation when he saw Boris Vian at the Milord l'Arsouille club, whose provocative and humorous songs would influence his own compositions.
+Whilst filling in a form to join the songwriting society SACEM, Gainsbourg decided to change his first name to Serge.
+According to his future partner Jane Birkin, "Lucien reminded him of a hairdresser's assistant."
+He chose Gainsbourg as his last name, an homage to the English painter Thomas Gainsborough, whom he admired.

+Gainsbourg had a revelation when he saw Boris Vian performing at the Milord l'Arsouille club, whose provocative and humorous songs would influence Serge's own compositions.
 At the Milord l'Arsouille, Gainsbourg accompanied singer and club star Michèle Arnaud on the guitar.
-In 1957, Arnaud and the club's director Francis Claude discovered, with amazement, the compositions of Gainsbourg while visiting his house to see his paintings.
-The next day, Claude pushed Gainsbourg on stage.
-Despite suffering from stage fright, he performed his own repertoire, including "Le Poinçonneur des Lilas", which describes the day in the life of a Paris Métro ticket man, whose job is to stamp holes in passengers' tickets.
-Gainsbourg describes this chore as so monotonous, that the man eventually thinks of putting a hole into his own head and being buried in another hole.
-He was given his own show by Claude and was eventually spotted by Jacques Canetti, who helped propel his career with a spot at the Théâtre des Trois Baudets and on his tours.
+In 1957, Arnaud and the club's director Francis Claude discovered Gainsbourg's compositions while visiting his home to see his paintings.
+The next day, Claude urged Gainsbourg to perform on stage on his own.
+Despite his stage fright, Gainsbourg performed his own repertoire, including "Le Poinçonneur des Lilas," which describes a day in the life of a Paris Métro ticket man, whose job is to validate passenger tickets by stamping holes in them.
+In the song, the job is described as so monotonous, that the ticket man eventually thinks of putting a hole through his head and being buried in another hole.
+After the debut, Serge was given a steady performance segment at the club, where he was eventually spotted by talent agent Jacques Canetti, who helped advance Gainsbourg's career with a regular performance segment at the Théâtre des Trois Baudets, as well as by touring.
 In 1958, Arnaud began recording several interpretations of Gainsbourg's songs.